 Health and Regulatory Requirements

-Students shall possess reasonably good health, and physical abilities shall be such that the student is able to render safe nursing care.
+Upon acceptance and prior to beginning classes, students shall possess reasonably good health, and physical abilities shall be such that the student is able to render safe nursing care.
 An annual physical examination and an annual PPD, review of symptoms, and/or chest x-ray are required.

 Please read the following requirements carefully and follow the directions as all requirements need to be completed prior to your first day of class as a nursing student.

 The Annual Physical and Immunization Record form must be completed by an MD, PA or ARNP and returned to the College of Nursing and Health Sciences.
 The records must be returned to the College of Nursing and Health Sciences no later than July 1st of each year.
 Students beginning the Accelerated BSN program in January must have their documents submitted no later than December 15th of the year prior to their enrollment in nursing courses.
 All immunizations must be complete.
 Immunization requirements are as follows:

 - MMR (Measles, Mumps, Rubella) – Proof of two immunizations or positive titers

 - Diphtheria/Tetanus - Booster with Tdap orTd within in the last ten years are required

 - Varicella (Chickenpox) – Proof of two immunizations or positive titer (**History of disease does NOT meet requirement)

 - Hepatitis B Vaccination – Proof of three injections or positive titer